Gwaelod-y-Garth: Location

-Gwaelod-y-garth is located in Taff Valley at the foot of Garth Hill, 6 mi north of central Cardiff and 7 mi south of Pontypridd.
+Gwaelod-y-garth is located at the foot of Garth Hill and separated from the neighbouring village of Taffs Well by the River Taff, approximately 6 mi north-west of central Cardiff and 5 mi south-east of Pontypridd.
 The castle of Castell Coch is within reach of the village, by car or on foot.

 History

 In Elizabethan times, Gwaelod-y-Garth was noted for its iron-ore mines.
 The mines were opened between 1565 and 1625, and re-opened in the 19th century by the Blackmoor Booker company.
 In the early 1990s, a campaign was held to save the site.

 The Pentyrch Iron Works was opened in Gwaelod-y-Garth in 1740 (Gwaelod-y-Garth was then in the parish of Pentyrch).
 It supplied iron to the Melingriffith Tin Plate Works in Whitchurch, about 3 mi downriver.
 In 1812 a tramway was constructed to the Mellingriffith Works; in 1871 this was upgraded to the standard-gauge Melingriffith and Pentyrch Railway.
 An Ordnance Survey map revised in 1915 shows the works as 'disused'.
 The forge from the ironworks was demolished in 1977 and the site is now used for housing.

+Following the sound of a loud explosion from the nearby quarry, on 30 July 2026 the village was flooded by up to 5 feet of muddy water.
+No explanation of the cause was initially forthcoming.